sunyong6666/ICreateRobot-docs/docs/ICBlocks/06MaintenanceandDebug/02CleaningMagneticConnectors/03CodingBoardCleaningSteps.md

 + Check the "Raw ID Values" displayed for each interface.
 Normal values range from 360 to 370.
 + Repeatedly connect and disconnect the gyro block.
 + If all values are within the normal range, the interfaces are functioning correctly.
-+ If any abnormal data appears, use the cleaner to spray and brush the pogo pin probes.
++ If any abnormal data appears, use the cleaner to spray and ush the pogo pin probes.

-## Spraying Cleaner and Brushing Probes
+## Spraying Cleaner and ushing Probes
 | ![](https://cdn.nlark.com/yuque/0/2024/gif/51021531/1732951684943-cd82ed76-ca55-4d83-b51c-f6518803ce78.gif) | ![](https://cdn.nlark.com/yuque/0/2024/gif/51021531/1732951699143-ab3c1ba1-0e9b-44a9-9d7d-f9520477ba0d.gif) |
 | :---: | :---: |
 | **Correct:** Spray directly on the pogo pin metal probes.   | **Incorrect:** Avoid spraying on strong magnets or plastic components.  |